Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 How do I choose what to use?

 Start with monitoring and a seasonal plan.
 Consider your conditions, the brood situation, temperature ranges, and resistance awareness.
-The hub page Varroa Management ties these decisions together. -
+The hub page Varroa Management ties these decisions together, while the treatment calendar helps you place decisions into the right seasonal window.
+Before treatment day, also check your PPE and make sure your record sheet is ready. -

 Do I still need non-chemical methods if I use treatments?